Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

 Signs that your chicken might be dehydrated or suffering from heat stress include:

 - Panting or labored breathing

 - Pale combs/wattles

-As you can see, it’s vital you provide your chicken with shade and plenty of fresh drinking water, particularly in hot weather.
+As you can see, it’s vital you provide your chicken with shade and plenty of fresh water, particularly in hot weather.